 If you're looking for the best tablet for reading, you've come to the right place.

-As you know, tablets are a 'do-it-all' type of device, designed to be portable and multi-functional.
+As you probably know, tablets are a 'do-it-all' type of device, designed to be both portable and multi-functional.
 Whether it's watching movies, surfing the net, or even working, they're an excellent alternative to lugging around a laptop when you're on the go.

-They also have various eye-care solutions, such as adjustable backlights, and generally house upwards of 8GB of storage - more than enough for even the biggest e-libraries.
+They also have various eye-care solutions, such as adjustable backlights, and generally house upwards of 8GB of storage - more than enough for even the biggest of e-libraries.

 Add that to incredibly lightweight builds and more narrow designs than most tablets, and you have something that's both easy to hold and easy on the wrists...